 The term of a lease usually depends on the size of the premises let.
 Smaller tenancies typically have terms of less than five years, with one or two rights of renewal of similar terms.
 Larger tenancies typically have terms for longer periods and more frequent renewals of longer periods.

-Day-to-day repair and maintenance of the premises is usually the responsibility of the tenant.
-Landlords are usually responsible for structural maintenance and keeping the building weatherproof.
+Day-to-day repair and maintenance of the premises is usually the responsibility of the tenant, while landlords are usually responsible for structural maintenance and keeping the building weatherproof.

 Rent is typically paid on a monthly basis.